Organophosphate: Bonding

 The bonding in organophosphates has been a matter of prolonged debate; the phosphorus atom is classically hypervalent, as it possesses more bonds than the octet rule should allow.
 The focus of debate is usually on the nature of the phosphoryl P=O bond, which displays (in spite of the common depiction) non-classical bonding, with a bond order somewhere between 1 and 2.
 Early papers explained the hypervalence in terms of d-orbital hybridisation, with the energy penalty of promoting electrons into the higher energy orbitals being off-set by the stabilisation of additional bonding.
 Later advances in computational chemistry showed that d-orbitals played little significant role in bonding.
-Current models rely on either negative hyperconjugation, or a more complex arraignment with a dative-type bond from P to O, combined with back-donation from an oxygen 2p orbital.
+Current models rely on either negative hyperconjugation, or a more complex arrangement with a dative-type bond from P to O, combined with back-donation from an oxygen 2p orbital.
 These models agree with the experimental observations of the phosphoryl as being shorter than P-OR bonds and much more polarised.
 It has been argued that a more accurate depiction is dipolar (i.e. (RO)_{3}P^{+}-O^{−}), which is similar to the depiction of phosphorus ylides such as methylenetriphenylphosphorane.
 However, in contrast to ylides, the phosphoryl group is unreactive and organophosphates are poor nucleophiles, despite the high concentration of charge on the phosphoryl oxygen.
 The polarisation accounts in part for the higher melting points of phosphates when compared to their corresponding phosphites.
-The bonding in penta-coordinate phosphoranes (i.e. P(OR)_{5}) is entirely different and involves three-center four-electron bonds.
+Bonding in the structurally related iminophosphoranes (R_{3}P=NR') has also been long debated, however the penta-coordinate phosphoranes (P(OR)_{5}) are entirely different and involve three-center four-electron bonds.